nghia-vo/sarepy/doc/source/toc/section3.rst

   correction. (b) Sinogram after correction. (c) Reconstructed image from sinogram (a). (d) Reconstructed image from sinogram (b).

-Lots of methods for removing ring artifacts in sinogram space (where the artifacts appear as straight lines or stripe artifacts), known as stripe removal methods, were proposed.
-They use all sorts of image processing methods: smoothing filter, image segmentation, image interpolation...It is easier to classify the methods based on the assumptions they rely on for removing stripe artifacts.
+Lots of methods for removing ring artifacts in the sinogram space, where the artifacts appear as straight lines or stripe artifacts, were proposed.
+They use all sorts of image processing methods: smoothing filter, segmentation, interpolation...
+It is easier to classify these methods based on assumptions about causes of artifacts they rely on.
 There are 4 basic assumptions:

 1. Stripe artifacts are caused by differences in offsets of intensities between neighboring pixels (i.e the full stripe type).
 Most of methods rely on